cloudcreativity/laravel-json-api/UPGRADE.md

 ## v0.8 to v0.9 (Unreleased)

+### Class Name Changes

+You will need to rename the following:

+- `CloudCreativity\JsonApi\Contracts\Object\ResourceInterface` to `ResourceObjectInterface` (same namespace).
+This will affect controllers, hydrators and validators.
+- `CloudCreativity\JsonApi\Contracts\Object\StandardObjectInterface` to
+`CloudCreativity\Utils\Object\StandardObjectInterface`.
+This will affect hydrators.

+If you have extended any of the internals of this package, you will need to check the full list of namespace changes in the `cloudcreativity/json-api` upgrade guide (v0.8 to v0.9).

 ### Validation Error Factory

 The `CloudCreativity\LaravelJsonApi\Contracts\Validators\ValidatorErrorFactoryInterface` has been removed.
+This is only likely to affect applications that have extended the internals of this package.
 Change any type-hints or implementations of this to use the `CloudCreativity\JsonApi\Contracts\Validators\ValidatorErrorFactoryInterface` instead.

 ## v0.7 to v0.8